 Object Description • QCE# Indicates the index of QCE. • Port Indicates the list of ports configured with the QCE. • DMAC Specify the type of Destination MAC addresses for incoming frame.
-Possible values are: ■ Any: All types of Destination MAC addresses are allowed. ■ Unicast: Only Unicast MAC addresses are allowed.
+Possible values are: Any: All types of Destination MAC addresses are allowed.
+Unicast: Only Unicast MAC addresses are allowed.
 Multicast: Only Multicast MAC addresses are allowed.
 Broadcast: Only Broadcast MAC addresses are allowedd.

 The default value is 'Any'.

-• SMAC Displays the OUI field of Source MAC address, i.e. first three octet (byte) of MAC
+• SMAC Displays the OUI field of Source MAC address, i.e. first three octet (byte) of MAC address.

-address.

 Tag Type Indicates tag type.
 Possible values are:

-■ Any: Match tagged and untagged frames.
+- · · · · ■ Any: Match tagged and untagged frames.

 ■ Untagged: Match untagged frames.

 ■ Tagged: Match tagged frames.

 The default value is 'Any'

 • VID Indicates (VLAN ID), either a specific VID or range of VIDs.
 VID can be in the

 range 1-4095 or 'Any'

 • PCP Priority Code Point: Valid value PCP are specific(0, 1, 2, 3, 4, 5, 6, 7) or

 range(0-1, 2-3, 4-5, 6-7, 0-3, 4-7) or 'Any'.

 • DEI Drop Eligible Indicator: Valid value of DEI can be any of values between 0, 1 or

 'Any'.

 Frame Type Indicates the type of frame to look for incomming frames.
 Possible frame types

 are:

 ■ Any: The QCE will match all frame type.

-Ethernet : Only Ethernet frames (with Ether Type 0x600-0xFFFF) are
+■ Ethernet: Only Ethernet frames (with Ether Type 0x600-0xFFFF) are

 allowed.

 ■ LLC: Only (LLC) frames are allowed.

 SNAP: Only (SNAP) frames are allowed.

 ■ IPv4: The QCE will match only IPV4 frames.

 ■ IPv6: The QCE will match only IPV6 frames.

 • Action Indicates the classification action taken on ingress frame if parameters

 configured are matched with the frame's content.

 There are three action fields: Class, DPL and DSCP.

 Class: Classified QoS class.

-■ DPL: Classified Drop Precedence Level.
+■ DPL : Classified Drop Precedence Level.

-■ DSCP: Classified DSCP value.
+DSCP : Classified DSCP value.

-• Modification Buttons You can modify each QCE in the table using the following buttons:
+Modification Buttons You can modify each QCE in the table using the following buttons:

-: Inserts a new QCE before the current row.
+Inserts a new QCE before the current row.

-e Edits the QCE.
+e: Edits the QCE.

-Moves the QCE up the list.
+1: Moves the QCE up the list.

 Moves the QCE down the list.

-Noves the QCE down the list.
 Deletes the QCE.
+The leavest the given adds a very extra at the hatters of the list of QCI.

 1: The lowest plus sign adds a new entry at the bottom of the list of QCL.